-Current members of the Committee are Mrs Deborah Page (Chair since July 2014), Mr Brendan Crotty and The Hon.
-Robert Webster.
+Current members of the Committee are Mrs Deborah Page (Chair since July 2014), Mr Brendan Crotty, The Hon.
+Robert Webster (and from 1 October 2019, Mr Malcolm Bundey).
 Details of these Directors' qualifications and experience are available in the Directors' Report.
 The other Board members have a right of attendance, however the Managing Director, along with the Chief Financial Officer, the Company Secretary, and other senior managers may attend by invitation only, to discuss issues on audit and internal control matters.